conduktor/conduktor-docs/docs/desktop/setting-up-a-connection-to-kafka/connecting-to-kafka-running-on-windows-wsl-2.md

 ## Apache Kafka on Windows

 Thanks to WSL 2, Apache Kafka can run properly on Windows.
-You can read a how-to guide at Confluent: [https://www.confluent.io/blog/set-up-and-run-kafka-on-windows-linux-wsl-2](https://www.confluent.io/blog/set-up-and-run-kafka-on-windows-linux-wsl-2/#start-kafka-cluster)
+You can read a how-to guide at [Confluent](https://www.confluent.io/blog/set-up-and-run-kafka-on-windows-linux-wsl-2/#start-kafka-cluster).

 ## Conduktor runs on your host network